 Clostridium difficile (C. difficile) is a bacterium that causes mild to severe diarrhea and intestinal conditions like pseudomembranous colitis (inflammation of the colon).
 C. difficile is the most frequent cause of infectious diarrhea in hospitals and long-term care facilities in Canada, as well as in other industrialized countries.

-When antibiotics destroy a person's good bowel bacteria, C. difficile bacteria can grow.
+Most cases of C. difficile occur in patients who are taking certain antibiotics in high doses or over a prolonged period of time.
+Some antibiotics can destroy a person's normal bacteria found in the gut, causing C. difficile bacteria to grow.
 When this occurs, the C. difficile bacteria produce toxins, which can damage the bowel and cause diarrhea.
 However, some people can have C. difficile bacteria present in their bowel and not show symptoms.

 For healthy people, C. difficile does not pose a health risk.
 The elderly and those with other illnesses or who are taking antibiotics, are at a greater risk of infection.

-Using antibiotics increases the chance of developing a C. difficile infection.
-Antibiotics alter the normal levels of good bacteria found in the intestines and colon.
-When there are fewer of these good bacteria in our intestines and colon, C. difficile bacteria have the chance to thrive and produce toxins.
+Certain antibiotics used in high doses or over a prolonged period of time will increase the chance of developing a C. difficile infection.
+Antibiotics alter the normal levels of bacteria found in the gut.
+When there are fewer bacteria in our gut, C. difficile bacteria have the chance to thrive and produce toxins.
 These toxins can damage the bowel and cause diarrhea.
 The presence of C. difficile bacteria, together with a large number of patients receiving antibiotics in healthcare settings, can lead to frequent C. difficile outbreaks.
 In healthcare settings, C. difficile infections can be limited through careful use of antibiotics and strict adherence to infection prevention and control measures.